 Canadian Institutes of Health Research (CIHR) Postdoctoral Fellowships support highly qualified applicants in the areas of health research to add to a recipient’s experience by engaging in health research in Canada or abroad.
 The value of this fellowship is $40,000 to $60,000 per year (taxable); non-renewable tenable for up to five years.
 See CIHR Fellowship website for more details.

 Natural Sciences and Engineering Research Council (NSERC) Postdoctoral Fellowships support the most promising new Canadian scholars in natural sciences and engineering, and assist them in establishing a research base at an important time in their research careers.
 The value of this fellowship is $45,000 non-renewable for up to two years.

-The Ontario Women's Health Scholars (OWHS) Award award recognizes postdoctoral fellows (as well as master’s and doctoral students) whose research will potentially contribute to the advancement of knowledge about women’s health.
+The Ontario Women's Health Scholars (OWHS) Award recognizes postdoctoral fellows (as well as master’s and doctoral students) whose research will potentially contribute to the advancement of knowledge about women’s health.
 Funded by the Ontario Ministry of Health and Long-Term Care, scholars will excel in the creation of new knowledge about women’s health and its translation into improved health for women, more effective health services and products for women, and a strengthened health care system.

 Up to two awards at the postdoctoral level are funded annually.
 The current value of these awards is $50,000 plus a $5,000 research allowance.
 Applicants must be Canadian citizens or permanent residents as of the application deadline date (Jan.
-31 annually), and must be sponsored by the dean of graduate studies at the Ontario university at which they are undertaking postdoctoral research.
+31 annually), and must be sponsored by the Dean of Graduate Studies at the Ontario university at which they are undertaking postdoctoral research.

 By Dec.
 1 annually, applicants must submit to the dean of the Faculty of Graduate and Postdoctoral Studies (via email to firstname.lastname@example.org) electronic copies of the following documents:

-For full details, see the Ontario Council on Graduate Studies website, or select "Ontario Women's Health Scholars Award on Laurier's Graduate Funding and Awards: External Funding webpage.
+For full details, see the Ontario Council on Graduate Studies website, or select "Ontario Women's Health Scholars Award" on Laurier's Graduate Funding and Awards: External Funding webpage.

 Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellowships support the most promising Canadian new scholars in the social sciences and humanities, and assist them in establishing a research base at an important time in their research careers.
 The value of this fellowship is $45,000 non-renewable for up to two years.

 The Travel Assistantship Program (login required) funding supports any non-domestic research-related travel by postdoctoral fellows, which could include attending a conference, travel to a field site, visiting a research collaborator, or travel to a remote site for specialized training.